jbinagia/academic-kickstart/content/project/self-propel/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
 Microorganisms must often navigate through biological fluids (e.g. biofilms) that are viscoelastic, meaning they behave both as a liquid and a solid.
-In this paper, we use computational fluid dynamics and theoretical analysis to design a model microswimmer that can be used in place of live organisms in experiments studying the effect of fluid elasticity on motility.
+In this paper, we use computational fluid dynamics and theoretical analysis to design a model microswimmer consisting of two-counterrotating spheres of different sizes.
+This artificial swimmer creates a flow field similar to that of microorganisms that swim with swirl, e.g. the bacteria *E. coli* that propels itself with its rotating flagellar bundle.
+This new microswimmer could play an important role in studying the effect of fluid elasticity on motility by replacing live organisms in experiments (which are notoriously difficult to control).

-This work was featured in *Physics* as a Synopsis article ([How a Swirling Tail Helps Microbes Swim ](https://physics.aps.org/articles/v14/s61)) and was selected as an Editors' Suggestion in Physical Review Fluids.
+This work was featured in *Physics* as a Synopsis article ([How a Swirling Tail Helps Microbes Swim ](https://physics.aps.org/articles/v14/s61)) and was selected as an Editors' Suggestion in *Physical Review Fluids*.

 <!-- ` ` <!-- can also use <br/><br/> -->
 <!-- ` `